pachyderm/pachyderm/doc/docs/master/enterprise/auth2/index.md

 Pachyderm delegates its authentication to third party Identity Providers.

-We embed an OpenID Connect identity service based on [**Dex**](https://dexidp.io/docs/) allowing for a vendor-neutral authentication (i.e., a pluggable authentication against many different identity providers).
+We embed an **Open ID Connect** identity service based on [**Dex**](https://dexidp.io/docs/) allowing for a vendor-neutral authentication (i.e., a pluggable authentication against many different identity providers).

-As a result, users can authenticate **using their existing credentials from various back-ends**, including LDAP, SAML, and other OIDC providers.
+As a result, users can authenticate **using their existing credentials from various back-ends**, including LDAP, other OIDC providers, or SAML.

 Setting up Pachyderm's User Access Management (also referred to as "Authentication and Authorization" or "Auth" in this documentation) requires to follow those 3 simple steps:

 1. [Activate the feature](#activate-user-access-management).
 1. Create a connector and [connect the IdP of your choice to Pachyderm (Dex)](./authentication/idp-dex.md).
-1. Optional: Manage your Authorization. i.e.,[assign IdP users to specific Roles](./authorization/role-binding.md) on given Pachyderm Ressources.
+1. Optional: Manage your Authorization. i.e.,[assign specific Roles to IdP users](./authorization/role-binding.md) on given Pachyderm Ressources.

 Any registered IdP user will then be able to log into their IdP and access Pachyderm ressources according to the privileges they were granted.